PlayFab/thundernetes/docs/troubleshooting/Security/README.md

-This contains the troublshooting Security related to thundernetes
+This contains the troubleshooting Security related to thundernetes

 ## **Category: Security**